harshmandan/supergoto/README.md

 - [ ] Simplify API by merging hash and search params options
 - [ ] Use JSON.parse() & JSON.stringify() to support serializing/deserializing value types other than `string`
 - [ ] Interactive demo
+- [ ] Option to navigate and hard-refresh
 - [ ] Add JSDocs reference to all definitions
 - [ ] Make this library framework agnostic